Next: , Previous: , Up: Contributing [Contents][Index]

 ./configure

-... where /var is the normal localstatedir value (see The Store, for information about this) and /etc is the normal sysconfdir value.
-Note that you will probably not run make install at the end (you don’t have to) but it’s still important to pass the right localstatedir and sysconfdir values, which get recorded in the (guix config) Guile module.
+Optionally, --localstatedir and --sysconfdir can also be provided as arguments.
+By default, localstatedir is /var (see The Store, for information about this) and sysconfdir is /etc. Note that you will probably not run make install at the end (you don’t have to) but it’s still important to pass the right localstatedir and sysconfdir values, which get recorded in the (guix config) Guile module.

 Finally, you can build Guix and, if you feel so inclined, run the tests (see Running the Test Suite):